schenkty/unix-commands/README.md

 ### Example Command

-Push all changes to git easily using
+Push all changes to git easily using:
 `git_push "Commit Changes Message"`